arupex/arupex/README.md

-     Arupex Core - logger, tracer, meter, i18n, swagger, directoryLoader Environment-Models are initalized as part of Pre-Execution DataServices if clients are initalized as Part of Pre-Execution else during execution(request) Event-Services are initalized during Execution
+     Arupex Core - logger, tracer, meter, i18n, swagger, directoryLoader Pre-Execution happens when your arupex application is loaded but before it is invoke as a lambda Environment-Models are initalized as part of Pre-Execution DataServices if clients are initalized as Part of Pre-Execution else during execution(request) Event-Services are initalized during Execution